Army Daze: Cast

-Releases
+Context

+Throughout the 1990s, the small Singaporean film industry had largely produced sombre films about serious topics.
+These included Medium Rare (1992), the co-production Bugis Street, and Mee Pok Man (both 1995).
+The film's distributor, Cathay, had additionally been out of the movie production business for decades; this film was the first film it had made since 1973.
+Ong admitted that the burden he felt was "scary", noting that aside from meeting financial expectations, the film had to also satisfy the military servicemen as well as people who had seen the play.

-Box office
+Box Office

-With a budget of S$700,000, Army Daze was one of the most profitable Singaporean films during that time, earning about S$1,600,000 at the local box office.
+With a budget of S$700,000, this film was one of the most profitable Singaporean films during that time, earning about S$1,600,000 at the local box office.
 The film's digital remaster received a limited re-release in March 2013.

 Home media

 A 15th anniversary edition DVD of the film was released in August 2011.